wefindx/wiki.wefindx.org/fellowship-programme.md

 ### Expectations

-During the Fellowship, the fellow is expected to create an independent project under one or more research themes and contribute to daily research publications.
+During the Fellowship, the researcher is expected to create an independent project under one or more research themes and contribute to daily research publications.

 ### Contact